coolerguy71/FreeBSD-QuickSetup/README.md

 ===================================================

-Currently: V, 0.39
+Currently: V, 0.40
 Firstly, we need to give credit where credit is due.
 Thank you very much to https://github.com/grahamperrin for many contributions he made to documentation!
 This includes: Helping a ton with formatting, Adding a doc for older cards,anbed more!
 If he makes a contribution again, I'll add him as a contributor.
 I couldn't last time, because I didn't know how to manage pull requests.

-Adjusted a couple inconsistencies.
+Fixed SDDM not being applied in rc.conf for KDE Plasma

+> Give me a ping in the FreeBSD Discord server if you need help!: https://discord.gg/freebsd

 ### Jump right into FreeBSD!